squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

 on your blog by providing an RSS feed that people can subscribe to and by integrating a discussion system.
 To learn more about who is or is not reading your posts, you may want to integrate an analytics system.
-You may also want to post on social media when you public a new blog post.
+You may also want to post on social media when you publish a new blog post.
 This tutorial gives you a leg up on all of these topics.

 __Time required:__ typically 30 minutes